-Fix 2: Check The Storage of iCloud, Free Up Storage or Upgrade iCloud Plan
+Fix 2: Check The Storage of iCloud, Free Up Storage, or Upgrade the iCloud Plan

-Apple only gives you 5GB of iCloud space for free and if you want more storage then different plans are available with various costs.
+Apple only gives you 5GB of iCloud space for free, and if you want more storage then different plans are available with various costs.
 Needless to say that 5GB storage is not enough in this world, because few photos and videos can occupy that much storage.
-And because of this sometimes we are unaware of how much storage left on iCloud and constantly trying to backup the iPhone while receiving the same iPhone Won’t Backup to iCloud.
+And because of this, sometimes we are unaware of how much storage is left on iCloud and constantly trying to backup the iPhone while receiving the same iPhone Won’t back up to iCloud.
 Here’s how to check the remaining storage of iCloud,

 - Step #1: Open the “Settings” app on your iPhone.

 - Step #2: Tap on your name.

 - Step #3: Select “iCloud”.

 - Step #5: There you can see the left storage.

 Moreover, if you have taken a backup before this, then I would suggest you delete that old backup from the iCloud to free up some additional space.
 You can delete the old iCloud backup from the above steps.